civol/HDLRuby/README.md

 ### Parallel and sequential execution

-Time behaviors are by default sequential but they can include both parallel and sequential blocks.
+Time behaviors are by default sequential, but they can include both parallel and sequential blocks.
 The execution semantic is the following:

  - A sequential block in a time behavior is executed sequentially.